The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/kill-all-squads.md

 # Kill All Squads

+## Description
+Kills all squads on the map

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}